-All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have 'due regard to the need to prevent people from being drawn into terrorism'.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015 - this is statutory guidance for England and Wales; issued on 7 September 2023 and came into force on 31 December 2023 replacing the guidance which came into force in July 2015), in the exercise of their functions, to have 'due regard to the need to prevent people from being drawn into terrorism'.
 This duty is known as the Prevent duty.